mkdocs/mkdocs/docs/user-guide/configuration.md

 However, some organizations may maintain multiple sites which all share a common configuration across them.
-Rather than maintaining separate configurations for each, the common configuration options can be defined in a parent configuration while which each site's primary configuration file inherits.
+Rather than maintaining separate configurations for each, the common configuration options can be defined in a parent configuration file which each site's primary configuration file inherits.

 To define the parent for a configuration file, set the `INHERIT` (all caps) key to the path of the parent file.
 The path must be relative to the location of the